-The packaging shall be of a stable design that minimises the risk of tipping over during handling.
-The packages may have a ratio of max 1.2 for height / depth and a maximum of 1.7 for height / width.
+The packaging shall have a stable design that minimizes the risk of tipping over during handling.
+The packages should have a maximum ratio of 1.2 for height to depth and a maximum ratio of 1.7 for height to width.